1stupidgeek/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe

-A simple multiplayer Tic-Tac-Toe game implimented in react and socket.io
+- A simple multiplayer Tic-Tac-Toe game implimented in react and socket.io

+• About the Deployments -

+- Frontend is deployed on Vercel.

+- Backend is deployed on some free cheap server.
+Might take some time to connect to the backend (free backend deployments are pretty bad).
+It'll take 10-20 seconds to start the server (you'll see "you move" or "opponents move" appear when it starts)

-This game supports 2 players at a time, there isn't room for a third person.
+- This game supports 2 players at a time, there isn't room for a third person.

-(this isnt the ideal use of socket.io, I created this project for the sake of learning react with web-sockets)
+• First join plays first

 This app uses -